List of Munster Reds Twenty20 players

 Munster Reds made their debut in Twenty20 cricket at their home ground, The Mardyke (pictured).

 Munster Reds is an Irish cricket team.
 It was formed in 2017 and became a Twenty20 team in the same year.
 They played their first Twenty20 match in the 2017 Inter-Provincial Trophy, against Northern Knights.
-In total, 35 players have appeared in Twenty20 cricket for Munster Reds.
+In total, 80 players have appeared in Twenty20 cricket for Munster Reds.

-Stephen Doheny is Munster Reds' leading run-scorer in Twenty20 cricket, aggregating 274 runs.
-Doheny's score of 64, achieved in 2018 against North West Warriors, is the highest score by a Munster Reds batsman, and Doheny also has the teams best batting average: 39.14.
-Among the bowlers, Yaqoob Ali has taken more wickets than any other, claiming 17 – eight wickets more than that of the second most prolific bowlers.
-Harry Tector has the best bowling figures in an innings: he claimed four wickets against North West Warriors in a 2017 match, while only conceding 21 runs.
-Jamie Grassi has kept wicket in eight of Munster Reds' Twenty20 matches, taking 3 catches and effecting 6 stumpings.
-Ali has claimed the highest number of catches among fielders, taking 7.
+Stephen Doheny is Munster Reds' leading run-scorer in Twenty20 cricket, aggregating 569 runs.
+Doheny's score of 150 not out, achieved in 2025 against Northern Knights, is the highest score by a Munster Reds batsman, and Doheny also has the teams best batting average: 35.56.
+Among the bowlers, Josh Manley has taken more wickets than any other, claiming 35 – ten wickets more than that of the second most prolific bowler.
+Curtis Campher has the best bowling figures in an innings: he claimed five wickets against North West Warriors in a 2025 match, while only conceding 16 runs, which included taking five wickets in five balls.
+PJ Moor has kept wicket in 18 of Munster Reds' Twenty20 matches, taking 13 catches and effecting 3 stumpings.
+Liam McCarthy has claimed the highest number of catches among fielders, taking 11.

 Players are initially listed in order of appearance; where players made their debut in the same match, they are initially listed by batting order.